 Bioinformatics vs. Computational Biology

-Bioinformatics and computational biology are two fields that have arisen from the growth of bioenterprise around the globe.
+Bioinformatics and computational biology are two fields that have arisen from the growth of bioenterprises around the globe.
 BIO, the Biotechnology Innovation Organization, predicts that advancements in biotechnology, bioinformatics, and computational biology will significantly assist the world as it faces the 21st century’s impending resource challenges.

 The respective fields of bioinformatics and computational biology are often integrated with laboratories, research centers, or colleges.
 As both fields rely on the availability and accuracy of datasets, they usually help one another reach their respective project goals.
 While computational biology emphasizes the development of theoretical methods, computational simulations, and mathematical modeling, bioinformatics emphasizes informatics and statistics.

 Though the two fields are interrelated, bioinformatics and computational biology differ in the kinds of needs they address.
-While both fields pursue greater utilization of our collective biological understanding, bioinformatics tends to concern itself with the gathering and collation of biodata, and computational biology with the practical application of this biodata.
+While both fields pursue greater utilization of our collective biological understanding, bioinformatics tends to concern itself with the gathering and collating biodata, and computational biology with the practical application of this biodata.

 Check out the differences between the related fields of bioinformatics and computational biology for reference and clarification.